placebeyondtheclouds/pikvm-zero2w-eth/README.md

 Use cases:

+- When better security than [some commercial KVMs](https://github.com/sipeed/NanoKVM/issues/270) is needed
 - To control a server with an old BMC firmware that has broken remote screen feature
 - A jump device to Wake-on-LAN other devices
 - Building with off the shelf components as a safeguard against supply chain attacks

+## Main differences

-Main differences between my build and the [official DIY V2 build instructions for Raspberry Pi Zero 2 W](https://docs.pikvm.org/v2/#required-parts):
+between my build and the [official DIY V2 build instructions for Raspberry Pi Zero 2 W](https://docs.pikvm.org/v2/#required-parts):

 - My hardware setup has ENC28J60 chip based ethernet adapter, connected to GPIO through SPI protocol (four-wire serial bus)
 - Full duplex mode for the ethernet adapter.